-6 [\dagger] Construction Work Alan and Christa are new students at DTU.
-Due to all the construction they find it very difficult to find their way from one building to another between classes.
-Sometimes they even doubt that there is a way from the building they are in to the building where there next class takes place.
-Help Alan and Christa by giving an algorithm that computes wether there it is possible to get from building a to b by following paths.
-There are n buildings and m paths.
-Give an algorithm (remember to analyse its running time and argue that it is correct) and then implement it on CodeJudge.
+6 [ $\dagger$ ] Construction Work Alice and Christa are new students at DTU.
+Due to all the construction work, it's very difficult to find their way from one building to another between classes.
+We want to help Alice and Christa by giving an algorithm to compute whether they can get from building a to b by following paths.